Self-employed or in the gig economy? A mortgage isn’t beyond your reach.

 Rather than relying on algorithms or tick boxes, our experienced underwriters look at the bigger picture, and get to know you - the person behind the numbers.
 They're empowered to use their common sense when making decisions, and take everything into account when looking at what you can afford.

 We’ll consider self-employed borrowers with a 12-month trading history, and can accept an accountant’s certificate, SA302s or tax calculations submitted to HMRC as proof of income.
-We will also consider self-employed borrowers with a less than perfect credit history or someone wanting to borrow against an unusual property type.
+We’ll also consider self-employed borrowers with a less than perfect credit history or someone wanting to borrow against an unusual, non-standard property type.

 Any property used as security, including your home, may be repossessed if you do not keep up repayments on your mortgage or any other debt secured on it.